 (Insert rate of interest agreed upon, if any.)

-« » % « »
+« Five Percent » « 5% »

 ARTICLE 12 DISPUTE RESOLUTION

 § 12.1 Initial Decision Maker

 § 12.1.1 Any Claim between the Owner and Construction Manager shall be resolved in accordance with the provisions set forth in this Article 12 and Article 15 of A201–2017.
 However, for Claims arising from or relating to the Construction Manager’s Preconstruction Phase services, no decision by the Initial Decision Maker shall be required as a condition precedent to mediation or binding dispute resolution, and Section 12.1.2 of this Agreement shall not apply.